COSC1127-AI/ai-tools/README.md

 # AI Tools for teaching

-This repo contains various useful tools that may be used in a typical AI course.
+This repo contains various tools that can be used in AI courses.

 ## Value Iteration Grid